spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 <InfoBox>

 The tag value `name` allows you to set a readable name for the edge host.
-If provided, this readable name is displayed across the Palette Management Console.
+If provided, this readable name is displayed in the Palette console.

 </InfoBox>